European and Mediterranean Plant Protection Organization

 Its introduction into Europe is one of the

 reasons why EPPO was created in 1951

 on how to avoid the introduction and spread of pests

 EPPO is an intergovernmental body which means that only governments can be members of the Organization (not individuals) and the Organization is mainly financed by contributions paid by its member governments.
 EPPO has grown from its 15 original members in 1951 to today's 52 member countries, including nearly every country in the European and Mediterranean region, as well as Asian countries which were previously part of USSR.
 It can be noted that all European Union member states are members of EPPO.
 In addition to its member countries, EPPO has established many contacts with the European Commission, European Food Safety Authority (EFSA) and the Eurasian Economic Commission (EEC).

 EPPO is administered by its Executive Committee (7 countries elected on a rotational basis, meeting twice a year), under the control of its Council (deleguates from all member countries, meeting once a year) headed by a Chairman and a Vice-Chairman, elected as individuals.

 The technical work of the Organization is carried out by Panels and Expert Working Groups under the supervision of 2 Working Parties (one on phytosanitary measures and another on plant protection products).
 Experts are nominated by their NPPOs.

-A Secretariat (EPPO staff working at the headquarters in Paris) is headed by a Director-General (Mr Martin WARD) and an Assistant Director (Ms Françoise PETTER).
+A Secretariat (EPPO staff working at the headquarters in Paris) is headed by a Director-General (Mr Nico HORN) and an Assistant Director (Ms Françoise PETTER).

 Networks hosted by EPPO